eiie/.dotfiles/README.md

 #### Removing plugins ####

-To remove a plugin simply remove the directory and commit.
+To remove a plugin simply remove the directory and remove the section in gitmodules file.

 ```
 rm -rf ~/.dotfiles/vim/plugins/vim-lsp
+git config --remove-section submodule.vim/plugins/vim-snippets
 ```

 Dont forget to remove undesired links in your .vim config folder.